AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 This list is intended to document changes on a semi-specific level.
 I am simply listing things that I notice while playing through the game.
 I am being pretty meticulous with my documentation, but this list is not designed to document every single minor detail (such as individual stat changes to weapons and items or arcana-type changes to personas, for example).
 I am noting whatever I can as I go along and looking things up to verify that they have been changed if I can find a video or wiki article on the old game.

 I also intend for this guide to be as spoiler-free as possible in regards to the story, so even though I am writing down all the new things I notice, I will leave information about cutscenes and story elements as vague as I can so as not to ruin the experience for anyone.
+However, I will mention differences from the base game, so details about palaces/palace owners/characters may be included without spoiler tags.
+If you have not played Persona 5 at all before, I highly recommend playing through either P5 or P5R at least once before reading these lists.

 To keep things maintainable, I have broken up the list up into logical date spans from the last deadline of the previous palace to the deadline for the next palace; the first list covers the prologue to the deadline for Kamoshida's palace, the second from the day after Kamoshida's deadline to Madarame's deadline, and so on and so forth.